shopperlabs/shopper/packages/admin/docs/content/locations.md

 To set a default location:
 - Go to the locations page
-- Click on the edit icon for the location you want to set as default
+- Click on the "_Edit_" icon for the location you want to set as default
 - Toggle the **Set as default inventory** and hit the save button

 <div class="screenshot">